MostAwesomeDude/brismu/src/foreword.md

 ### Formal coverage

-Put another way, there are around 2529 baseline valsi to consider, and the following table shows how many valsi have been formalized.
+The following table shows how many valsi have been formalized in Metamath.

 {{#include coverage.md}}